telerik/kendo-react/README.md

 > We might not be able to act on issues without a runnable demo.

 If you need assistance on troubleshooting or isolating a problem, you can request a remote assistance session through our [Support Ticket](https://www.telerik.com/account/support-tickets) system.
-Remote Assistance is included in our [DevCraft Ultimate](http://www.telerik.com/purchase/kendo-ui?utm_medium=referral&utm_source=github&utm_campaign=kendo-ui-react-trial-gh-public-readme) subscription.
+Remote Assistance is included in our [Ultimate Support](https://www.telerik.com/kendo-react-ui/pricing/?utm_medium=referral&utm_source=github&utm_campaign=kendo-ui-react-trial-gh-public-readme) subscription.

 ### When do you plan to release feature X?

 1. Check the [KendoReact Roadmap](https://www.telerik.com/support/whats-new/kendo-react-ui/roadmap/) to see a list of features we have planned.
-1. If your feature isn’t listed there, [check our feedback portal](http://kendoui-feedback.telerik.com/forums/555517-kendo-ui-for-react-feedback).
+1. If your feature isn’t listed there, [check our feedback portal](https://feedback.telerik.com/kendo-react-ui).
 If you don’t see your feature on our portal, you can request the feature there.

 ## React UI Components